abea3costa/Portfolio/README.md

 # Azure

-## Paws & Whiskers transition to Microsoft Azure
+## "Paws & Whiskers" Transition to Microsoft Azure

 ### Overview
 This project is an analysis of the Microsoft Azure products most suitable for "Paws and Whiskers", a pet shop aiming to expand its business.
 The main focus is the optimisation of data storage, analysis, and reporting to help the business make data-driven decisions as it grows.